-Courses in this category must comply with the four hours of weekly instruction.
-Independent study courses will be offered as an alternative for those students who require a course that is not programmed in their graduation year be it the first or second semester.
-These courses will be offered through independent study if they meet the following specific criteria:
+Courses in this category must comply with established requirements of weekly hours of instruction.
+Independent study courses will be offered as an alternative for those students who require a course that is not offered in their graduation year either in the first or second semester.
+These courses will be offered through Independent Study with the approval of the Vice Chancellor of Academic Affairs if they meet the following criteria:

 - 1. The course content cannot be substituted for another. - 2.
-The course is not being offered in the division the student is enrolled in, and the student cannot attend the section offered in another division. - 3.
-The course is required for the student's major.

-The Academic Director of each campus will consider special cases individually on their own merits.
+The course is not being offered in the division the student is enrolled. - 3.
+The course is required for the student's major. - The School Dean with input from the Academic Director of each campus will consider special cases individually on their own merits.